balintbrews/lambda-slack/README.md

   "project": {
     "id": "acme",
     "name": "Acme App"
-  }
+  },
   "event": "build",
   "details": {
-    "status: "success"
+    "status": "success"
   }
 }
 ```
-To extract all values the following path definitions can be defined:
+To extract all values these path definitions can be defined:

 * `$.project.id`;
 * `$.project.name`;